 Read next: 10 Things NOT to Pack for a Cruise Vacation

-Things You Can Bring on a Cruise (Must-know)
+Things You Can Bring on a Cruise (Exceptions)

-After reading about all the things you can’t bring on a cruise, you might be wondering about what you can bring on a cruise (and not get in trouble).
+After reading about all the things you can’t bring on a cruise, you might be wondering is there are exceptions.
+The following items are things you can bring.
+However, keep in mind that the final decision rests with a security officer.

 Related and Popular Posts: